RafaRemote/oc_python_p10_restful_secured_drf_api/README.md

 If you want to create a superuser to access the default Django adminstration page, follow these instructions:

-Open a second terminal. (first one is running the script).
+Open a second terminal. (first one is running the script) and think to activate the virtual environment [as precised above.](#_command-to-create-the-virtual-environment-for-windows_)

 Type:

 ```python